creativescala/doodle/docs/src/pages/pictures/picture-image.md

 # Picture and Image

-There are two types you can use to create pictures:
+There are two types you can use to create pictures: @:api(doodle.algebra.Picture) and @:api(doodle.image.Image).

-1. @:api(doodle.algebra.Picture); and
-2. @:api(doodle.image.Image).

 This section describes how to use and how to choose between them.